btcsuite/btcsim/README.md

 ## Components

-### Chain Server
+### Node

-The Chain Server is the first `btcd` node that is launched.
-It serves as a common node to all the actors and a peer for the miner.
+This is the first `btcd` node that is launched.
+It acts as the server for all Actors and as a peer for the miner.

 ### Actor

-An Actor simulates a wallet "Agent" by launching a `btcwallet` instance which connects to the chain server node.
+An Actor simulates a wallet "Agent" by launching a `btcwallet` instance which connects to the node server.
 It is responsible for generating transactions among itself as well as other actors.
 Multiple actors can be launched simultaneously to simulate a large load due to a heavy multi-user system.